 Morpho CBD Topical is a soothing balm that tells the body, “Calm down, it’s okay.
 Relax, you’re safe!”

-Crucially, Morpho includes organic and wildcrafted botanicals that are shown to down-regulate hypersensitivity pain in addition to providing meaningful analgesic support and relief.
+Crucially, Morpho includes organic and wildcrafted botanicals.
 CBD is intrinsically transdermally bio-available at 10x the rate of TCH; and our formulation potentiates delivery with a range of permeation enhancing ingredients and features.

 Morpho’s Pain-Morphing Ingredients: